lambdaclass/concrete/ROADMAP.md

     Long-term architecture, not a staging bridge: Check produces a certified `TypedProgram` over a post-desugar tree whose nodes have stable identity.
-    The committed source typing truth lives in a fail-closed, source-level fact ledger keyed by `SourceKey` (expr/stmt/decl/param/type/module) and, for relational facts, by edges/roles.
-This is a certificate CHAIN, not one global ledger: `ExprId` dies at Elab, so Core/SSA/backend facts live in their own certificates (`ValidatedCore`/`ValidatedSSA`/`ValidatedBackendIR`), joined
+    The committed source typing truth lives in a fail-closed fact table keyed by `SourceKey` (expr/stmt/decl/param/type/module) and, for relational facts, by edges/roles, inside ONE unified interned-ID `CompilerDB` (Phase 6.5 #9) — NOT a per-IR certificate chain.
+Each IR stage still has a certificate, but the certificate is a VIEW / query-group over `CompilerDB` facts, not a separate
-    to the source ledger by certified provenance (`SourceKey -> CoreId -> SSAId -> BackendId`).
+    store: `ValidatedCore`/`ValidatedSSA`/`ValidatedBackendIR` remain boundary
+    tokens, but their facts live in the same `CompilerDB` under `CoreId`/`SSAId`/ `BackendOpId` keys, and provenance is native EDGES in the DB (`lowersTo`/`emitsAs`/`trapSource`), not a hand-maintained side map.
 Each fact has one owning layer; provenance is coverage-asserted and fold-unions/delete-invalidates per #8, never silent.
 The AST stays thin-in-facts but not identity-free: the one identity substrate is the unavoidable one-time cost, and it lives on the ephemeral `IdentifiedProgram` mirror, not the shared `Expr`.
 What is forbidden is silent fallback,